-Enalapril is used in dogs and cats to treat CHF, occult dilated cardiomyopathy and systemic hypertension.
-In large studies of dogs with moderate to severe heart disease due to mitral regurgitation or dilated cardiomyopathy, enalapril improved survival by greater than 100%, improved quality of life, improved exercise tolerance and decreased pulmonary edema.
-When treating CHF in dogs, enalapril frequently is combined with other drugs, such as furosemide, spironolactone or a positive inotropic drug.
+Enalapril is used in dogs and cats to treat CHF, occult dilated cardiomyopathy, and systemic hypertension.
+In large studies of dogs with moderate to severe heart disease due to mitral regurgitation or dilated cardiomyopathy, enalapril improved survival by greater than 100%, improved quality of life, improved exercise tolerance, and decreased pulmonary edema.
+When treating CHF in dogs, enalapril frequently is combined with other drugs, such as furosemide, spironolactone, or a positive inotropic drug.
 Enalapril may be combined with beta blockers to treat occult dilated cardiomyopathy or systemic hypertension.
-The value of enalapril to treat degenerative mitral valve disease of small breed dogs is still being investigated.
-While enalapril may be used to treat mild hypertension in cats, alodipine may be more effective for cats with severe hypertension.
+The value of enalapril to treat degenerative mitral-valve disease of small breed dogs is still being investigated.
+While enalapril may be used to treat mild hypertension in cats, amlodipine may be more effective for cats with severe hypertension.

 Enalapril Side Effects